pakfragcom/pfc-website/README.md

-# Pakistan Fragrance Community Website
+# Apple-Style PFC Website

-Fully bootstrapped with Next.js and Tailwind CSS.
+Inspired by Apple.com — built with Next.js and TailwindCSS.